tiborauer/ansible-win/README.md

 ## 1.2.
 Prepare two instances
 ### Considerations
-- WSL-related files (e.g., virtual disk) are stored in C:\WSL (create if not exists)
+- WSL-related files are stored in C:\WSL (create if not exists)
+    - C:\WSL\image - to store the image snapshot (create if not exists)
+    - C:\WSL\<VM name> - to store the VMs' virtual disks
+    - C:\WSL\software - software space set up by head and used by the client (create if not exists)
 - VMs share the IP by WSL-design; therefore, they can be identified using different ports only
     - head VM is called _ansible-control_ and uses port 2000
-    - base VM is called _vm-01_ and uses port 2001
+    - client VM is called _vm-01_ and uses port 2001
 - service user is called _service_
 - service user is passwordless full sudoer
 - SSH service must be autostarted by the service user (i.e., it has to log in to both VMs)